Open-ET/openet-ssebop/README.rst

 Custom Input Image
 ------------------

 SSEBop images can also be built manually by instantiating the class with an ee.Image with the following bands: 'lst' (land surface temperature) and 'ndvi' (normalized difference vegetation index).
-The input image must have the 'system:index' and 'system:time_start' properties described above.
+The input image must have 'system:index' and 'system:time_start' properties (described above).

 .. code-block:: python